decentralizedintelligencenetwork/.github/profile/README.md

 # Decentralized Intelligence Network (DIN)

-> **Building the future of AI where data stays yours and intelligence is shared**
+> **Building the future of AI: decentralized, efficient, and privacy-first**

-**DIN** is a fully peer-to-peer decentralized Federated Learning protocol for EVM-compatible blockchains.
-We enable secure AI collaboration, privacy-first agent training, and data monetization—all without centralized gatekeepers or data silos.
+**DIN** is a fully peer-to-peer Federated Learning protocol for EVM-compatible blockchains.
+We enable secure AI collaboration, decentralized model training, and privacy-preserving data monetization—all without centralized gatekeepers or data silos.

 🏆 **Grant Recipient**: [Cosmos Institute](https://cosmos-institute.org/) | Austin, Texas & University of Oxford